Sandy Spring Friends School

 Our Campus

+We hear some version of this statement from countless community members.
 With 140 acres nestled between Washington D.C. and Baltimore, the serenity of Sandy Spring Friends School is amplified by the nearby bustle.
-Pastoral, light-filled, and functional, the forested SSFS campus includes academic and administrative buildings, the historic Meeting House, student housing, faculty residences, a state-of-the-art performing arts center, an athletics center (including a fitness center and climbing wall), sports fields, a swimming pond, and an aerial park.
+Serene and light-filled, the forested SSFS campus includes the historic Meeting House, educational farm, faculty residences, a state-of-the-art performing arts center, an expansive athletics center (including a fitness center and climbing wall), sports fields, a swimming pond, and an aerial park.

 Campus Highlights